 The notable differences between audit and assurance are as follows:

 - Audit is a procedure of closely monitoring the accounting information provided in a company’s financial statements.
-Assurance, on the other hand, involves assessing and analyzing different operations, processes, and procedures.
+On the other hand, assurance involves assessing and analyzing different operations, processes, and procedures.

 - Another key difference between audit and assurance services relates to the basic aims of these procedures.
-Audit ensures that the financial reports are presented fairly, ethically, accurately, and comply with the accounting standards/principles.
-Assurance evaluates the accuracy in given financial reports/records and conveys the authenticity of such information to all stakeholders.
+The audit ensures that the financial reports are presented fairly, ethically, and accurately, and comply with the accounting standards/principles.
+Assurance evaluates the accuracy of given financial reports/records and conveys the authenticity of such information to all stakeholders.

 - An auditor owns extended rights, which help to access any kind of information.
 On the contrary, assurance auditor is provided with fewer rights, as this process relates to a specific area in the company’s financial records.

 - Audit requires more time and resources as compared to assurance services.

 - Audit is the first step, whereas the assurance procedure starts once the audit is complete.